keyboardio/Kaleidoscope/README.md

 ### `.ghost_keys`

-> Set the sequence of keys to press, by assigning a sequence to this variable.
+> Set this property to the sequence of keys to press, by assigning a sequence to
-> Each element is a quartett of `row`, `column`, a `pressTime`, and a `delay`.
+> this variable.
+Each element is a quartett of `row`, `column`, a `pressTime`,
-> Each of these will be pressed in different cycles, unlike macros which play
+> and a `delay`.
+Each of these will be pressed in different cycles, unlike
-> back within a single cycle.
+> macros which play back within a single cycle.
 >
 > The key at `row`, `column` will be held for `pressTime` milliseconds, and
 > after an additional `delay` milliseconds, the plugin will move on to the next
 > entry in the sequence.
->
-> Not strictly a method, it is a variable one can assign a new value to.
 >
 > The sequence *MUST* reside in `PROGMEM`.